Skip to main content

 Caserta Summer Squash squash Feb 18 Feb 25 Transplant May 1

-Catmint herb Jan 28 Feb 18 Transplant May 19 – Jun 18
+Catmint herb Jan 28 Feb 18 Transplant Perennial — see plant page

-Champion Radishes root_vegetable Feb 11 Feb 18 Transplant Mar 15 – Mar 20
+Champion Radishes root vegetable Feb 11 Feb 18 Transplant Mar 15 – Mar 20

-Chantenay Carrots root_vegetable Feb 11 Feb 18 Transplant Apr 29
+Chantenay Carrots root vegetable Feb 11 Feb 18 Transplant Apr 29

-Cherry Belle Radish root_vegetable Feb 25 Direct Sow Mar 18 – Mar 27
+Cherry Belle Radish root vegetable Feb 25 Direct Sow Mar 18 – Mar 27

 Cherry Queen Zinnia Flowers flower Feb 18 Feb 25 Transplant Apr 26 – May 6